tombarys/roam-depot-nautilus/README.md

 <img src="https://github.com/tombarys/roam-depot-nautilus/raw/main/template2.png" width="500"></img>

-Press `Enter` again and `Tab` to ident the first child block under the component.
+Press `Enter` again and `Tab` to indent the first child block under the component.
 Now you can start writing your task list.

 ### 2. Put your tasks and events as a child block
 - If you are not able to edit the children blocks of the Nautilus block, try pressing `Cmd(Ctrl)-Enter` which opens the first block of the page for editing.